Bradfordville, Florida: Bradfords and plantations

 Another planter, Captain William Lester, from Georgia, moved to Leon County and established a very successful and large plantation called Oaklawn Plantation.

 The Bradfordville School was constructed between the years 1884–1892 on a small piece of land owned by the Lester family.
 The school, a wood-framed vernacular structure, represents a typical one-room schoolhouse mentioned in rural American history.
 It qualifies for the National Register and has been preserved and now resides on the southwest section of Bannerman Road.

 In 1886, a T. Hardenburgh established a broom factory in Bradfordville.
 Hardenburgh planted 5 acre of broom corn while Col. John R. Bradford planted 8 acre and another farmer planted 1 acre.
 The 14 acre combined supplied the factory with enough material to keep it in operation for a year.

 In the early 1900s, Bradfordville had two general stores, a justice of the peace (Judge Whitehead), and a Saturday meat market ran by Tommy Carr.
 Greene Johnson ran a trading post that supplied staple goods like sugar and flour.
 Today that building, after restoration, is an animal hospital.

 Bradfordville is now an area with a few large homes and is at the east-southeast tip of the large housing development of Killearn Lakes Plantation.
-It is mostly a major commercial area that contains Lawton Chiles High School, 4 branch banks, 3 major retail stores (Target, Publix, Walgreens) plus a variety of other smaller retail stores.
+It is mostly a major commercial area that contains Lawton Chiles High School, 4 branch banks, 3 major retail stores plus a variety of other smaller retail stores.

 The proposed Red Hills Coastal Parkway, a tolled eastern bypass of Tallahassee, would have its northern terminus in Bradfordville.